wwake/tenth/README.md

 ## String
 * .$ - prints string from address a (non-destructive)
 * head$ - takes a string address from stack, moves forward one character and pushes that address, then pushes the character (as an int).
-However, if the character is 0, the address isn't pushed.
+However, if the character is 0, the address is the address of the empty string.
 * make$ - a is address of array, with one character number per word, followed by a 0 word; it gets converted to string and the array address replaced by the string address on the stack